sdglitched/webhook-to-fedora-messaging/README.md

 ### For development

-1. Install the supported version of Python, Virtualenv, Git and Poetry on your Fedora Linux installation.
+1. Install the supported version of Python, Virtualenv, Git, Poetry and krb5-devel package on your Fedora Linux installation.
     ```
     $ sudo dnf install python3
     ```